liferay/liferay-docs/develop/tutorials/articles/03-developing-a-web-application/06-displaying-messages-errors/02-adding-error-messages.markdown

 3. Hit Ctrl-Shift-O to import `SessionErrors` and `SessionMessages`.
 Save the file.

 Well done!
-You've added the messages to `GuestbookWebPortlet`.
+You've added the messages to `GuestbookPortlet`.
 Now you must update `GuestbookAdminPortlet.java`:

 1. Open `GuestbookAdminPortlet.java` and look for the same cues.